James Purdy: Later works

-At a loss to know how to proceed and with his career seemingly shattered, Purdy began looking at pictures of his long-dead relatives for solace and validation.
-He began to remember ever more vividly the stories his grandmother and great-grandmother told him when he was a child, about eminent people, mostly women, and most often on the outside of a hidebound code of acceptance in the long-ago towns of the hill country of Ohio.
+At a loss to know how to proceed, Purdy began looking at pictures of his long-dead relatives for solace and validation.
+He began to remember the stories his grandmother and great-grandmother told him when he was a child, about eminent people, mostly women, and most often on the outside of a hidebound code of acceptance in the long-ago towns of the hill country of Ohio.

 In 1968, he began a series of independent but interconnected books (and plays) about the characters who populated these tales from his childhood, Sleepers in Moon Crowned Valleys.
 In his hands, they were to become the voices and journeys of an almost mythic people of a uniquely different and undiscovered America.
 He would follow them in their navigation through life and circumstance.
 The narratives were something that could be found perhaps in the archives of a historical society in the towns set into the farm country and rolling hills of the Midwest.
 Through these memories there began to flow also the remembrance of the country vernacular and way of speaking of his great-grandparents.
 He began to create, in association with these individuals and their stories, a voice that Paul Bowles would call "the closest thing we have to a classical American colloquial".

 Regarding Sleepers in Moon Crowned Valleys, Gore Vidal stated in his New York Times essay, "Each novel stands entire by itself while the whole awaits archeology and constitution of a work that is already like no other."

 As part of the series in 1974 he published The House of the Solitary Maggot, which is often regarded as his most ambitious work.
 It was largely ignored.
 In 1978, he published Narrow Rooms (a set of violent and obsessive homosexual relationships, based in West Virginia).
 This was nearly developed into a film directed by Derek Jarman in 1992 for Channel Four, but Purdy objected to the casting of Kevin Collins.
 Jarman refused any other actor, so the film stalled.